Quick facts

 - Prevention is the best measure for controlling powdery mildew.

-- Plant mildew-resistant varieties.
+- Plant mildew-resistant varieties (see variety tables above).

 White pine blister rust